evgenyneu/js-evaluator-for-android/README.md

 }
 ```

-You will most likely not need to modify your proguard file because JSEvaluator library uses [consumer proguard rules](https://github.com/evgenyneu/js-evaluator-for-android/issues/30).
+You will most likely not need to modify your proguard file because JSEvaluator uses [consumer proguard rules](https://github.com/evgenyneu/js-evaluator-for-android/issues/30).

 ## Tests